deepjavalibrary/djl-demo/docs/training_model.md

 # Run train command
 $ ./gradlew train
 ```
 The default training runs for 7 epochs.
-Pre-set training configurations are discussed in-detail below.
+Pre-set training configurations are discussed in-detail in the following section.

 ## Training configuration

 Deep Java Library (DJL) provides a [TrainingConfig](https://github.com/awslabs/djl) class to define hyperparameters for training.
-Hyperparameters, including learning rate and optimizer are provided to the Trainer object using the TrainingConfig class.
+Hyperparameters, including learning rate and optimizer, are provided to the Trainer object using the TrainingConfig class.

-For example:
+For example, this trainingConfiguration is used to initialize the Trainer object, which in turn initializes the parameters of the model.
 ```java
     /**
     *Learning Rate definition, FactorTracker is a parent for simimlar hyperparameteres